jaltmayerpizzorno/signal_queue/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

-Python C++ extension that replicates (most of the) functionality from `queue.SimpleQueue` (which is available in Python 3.7+) and is safe to use within a Python signal handler.
+Python C++ extension that replicates (most of the) functionality from `queue.SimpleQueue` (available in Python 3.7+) and is safe to use within a Python signal handler.

 ## Why it exists